 Keep Blood Sugar in Check by Avoiding Sugar and Fast-burning Carbohydrates

 Eating a diabetic friendly diet, very low in sugar, with a balance of slow-burning carbohydrates (whole grains, vegetables and protein) at every meal can help reduce the risk of type-2 diabetes.

 Some studies have shown a link between high blood sugar and Alzheimer’s disease.

 Some studies show that eating just one serving of kale, spinach, or other leafy green vegetables a day may help slow cognitive decline, some studies show.
 Scientists attribute the results to the folate, beta-carotene, and vitamin K found in these vegetables.

 A Healthy Diet Is Good for Your Brain

 If these foods all sound like the same foods recommended for most healthy diets, that’s because they are.
 Fortunately, a diet rich in antioxidants and healthy fats, while low in sugar and empty calories is good for your heart, your waistline and your brain.

 The dining experience at Five Star Senior Living communities is like no other.
-Thanks to our partnership with celebrity Chef Brad Miller, meals are similar to what you would find in a fine dining restaurant.
+Thanks to our Five Star Executive Chefs, meals are similar to what you would find in a fine dining restaurant.